Rapptz/discord.py/docs/api.rst

         By default, this event is only dispatched when :attr:`Intents.presences` is enabled **and** :attr:`Intents.members` is disabled.

-        You can maually override this behaviour by setting the **enable_raw_presences** flag in the :class:`Client`, however :attr:`Intents.presences` is always required for this event to work.
+        You can manually override this behaviour by setting the **enable_raw_presences** flag in the :class:`Client`, however :attr:`Intents.presences` is always required for this event to work.

     .. versionadded:: 2.5

-    :param payload: The raw presence update event payload class.
+    :param payload: The raw presence update event model.
     :type payload: :class:`RawPresenceUpdateEvent`